deadlock-api/openapi-clients/go/api/docs/BuildHeroDetailsAbilityOrder.md

 HasCurrencyChanges returns a boolean if a field has been set.

-### SetCurrencyChangesNil

-`func (o *BuildHeroDetailsAbilityOrder) SetCurrencyChangesNil(b bool)`

- SetCurrencyChangesNil sets the value for CurrencyChanges to be an explicit nil

-### UnsetCurrencyChanges
-`func (o *BuildHeroDetailsAbilityOrder) UnsetCurrencyChanges()`

-UnsetCurrencyChanges ensures that no value is present for CurrencyChanges, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)